This post may contain affiliate links. Please read our disclosure policy.

 First, you’ll soak your pineapple rings in rum and melt your brown sugar in a cast-iron skillet.
 Arrange your pineapples and pecans in the brown sugar skillet before pouring your batter in.

-Bake it up in the oven and flip onto a serving plate while still warm.
+Bake it up in the oven and flip it onto a serving plate while still warm.
 Voila!

 Absolutely!
 This pineapple upside down cake freezes really well but I like to serve it warm, so I typically don’t freeze mine.